África Brasil: Music

+Overview

 [África Brasil] was a tribute to the African rhythms that arrived here, which took roots in Brazil.
 All around the Northeast region you see the rhythms: forró, baião, xaxado.
 Everything comes from Africa.
 Everything.
 Totally, totally, totally.
 American funk itself, American blues, everything...
 They came to Brazil and were gradually blended, at the time, with those Renaissance melodies of the priests, organs, that church music...
 How is that ever possible?
 That mix of African and Renaissance music.
 These wonderful things.
 And África Brasil was this tribute that I wanted to pay.